saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/function.md

 }
 ```

-In this example, the `add` function takes two parameters of type `i32` and returns their sum, which is also of type `i32`.
+The `add` function takes two parameters of type `i32` and returns their sum, which is also of type `i32`.

 ### Early Returns